Phys 102: Introduction to Astronomy (with Lab)

 - This laboratory course for physics majors consists of an individual project selected from an area of common interest between the student and one faculty member.
 A written report of the project is defended at an oral presentation.
 Prerequisite or corequisite: Physics 308, 317 and 318 or permission of the department.

-- This laboratory course for physics majors consists of an individual project selected from an area of common interest between the student and one faculty member.
+- These are the honors versions of SYE: Advanced Laboratory.
 A written report of the project is defended at an oral presentation.
-Physics 498 is the honors version of Physics 489.
 Prerequisite or corequisite: Physics 308, 317 and 318 or permission of the department.